 It was nice not having to wait in long lines, except for hand-dipped ice cream, on our Celebrity cruise.

 The Celebrity Equinox crew was also quick to clear away plates and cups, both in the buffet restaurant and around the pool.
 On Royal Caribbean, plates can stack up just about anywhere — even next to the elevator.

 One thing we all appreciated on the Equinox is how easy it is to get around the ship.
-With three banks of elevators and two banks of staircases, we got around the ship quickly.
+With three banks of elevators and two sets of staircases, we got around the ship quickly.
 We didn’t use the elevators often, but when we did, the wait was short — even on embarkation day.
 Royal Caribbean gets congested and packed out elevators are the norm, especially at meal times.

 Of course, the flip side is that smaller ships offer fewer activities.
-Besides not having a rock wall or “Flowrider,” the Equinox offers fewer activities than Royal Caribbean.
+Besides not having a rock wall or “Flowrider,” Celebrity Equinox offers fewer activities than Royal Caribbean’s Voyager Class Ships.

 For instance, the Celebrity trivia games were offered once daily for music trivia and general trivia.
 On Royal Caribbean, trivia games are offered throughout the day, often with themes like Harry Potter, World Geography and musicals.
 With a variety of game options, we could pick and choose those we thought we would enjoy.

 Celebrity focuses more on destination talks, wine and bourbon tastings, shopping and other culinary talks.
 Royal Caribbean offers those, too, but also offers free activities like cupcake decorating contests that educate and entertain.